oEnzoRibas/FlappyBirdAI/README.md

 ![Gameplay Demo](media/Showcase/neat_run-show-case_resized.gif)

 ## 🎯 Motivation
-This project was created as a friendly challenge inspired by **@SuperOats** and as an exploration of the NEAT algorithm and its applications in reinforcement learning.
+This project was created as an exploration of the NEAT algorithm and its applications in reinforcement learning.

 ## 📁 Project Structure
 ### Files and Directories